 Couple's foundation helps uplift their Mzamomhle community

 Mavuyevelile and Amandla Solani have made it their mission to uplift their community.
-They started the Why Am I here Foundation after two children died after eating food from a dump site. .
+They started the Why Am I here Foundation after the death of two young children who died after eating food from a dumpsite.

 The Walter Sisulu municipality ward councillor and his wife have dedicated their spare time and money to establish skill development programmes, feeding schemes, clothing banks and more for their Mzamomhle community in Burgersdorp over the last four years.